japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingSymmetricHashJoinExec.md

   newMetadata: OffsetSeqMetadata): Boolean
 ----

-NOTE: `shouldRunAnotherBatch` is part of the <<spark-sql-streaming-StateStoreWriter.adoc#shouldRunAnotherBatch, StateStoreWriter Contract>> to indicate whether <<spark-sql-streaming-MicroBatchExecution.adoc#, MicroBatchExecution>> should run another non-data batch (based on the updated <<spark-sql-streaming-OffsetSeqMetadata.adoc#, OffsetSeqMetadata>> with the current event-time watermark and the batch timestamp).
+NOTE: `shouldRunAnotherBatch` is part of the <<spark-sql-streaming-StateStoreWriter.md#shouldRunAnotherBatch, StateStoreWriter Contract>> to indicate whether <<spark-sql-streaming-MicroBatchExecution.md#, MicroBatchExecution>> should run another non-data batch (based on the updated <<spark-sql-streaming-OffsetSeqMetadata.md#, OffsetSeqMetadata>> with the current event-time watermark and the batch timestamp).

 `shouldRunAnotherBatch` is positive (`true`) when all of the following are positive:

-* Either the <<spark-sql-streaming-JoinStateWatermarkPredicates.adoc#left, left>> or <<spark-sql-streaming-JoinStateWatermarkPredicates.adoc#right, right>> join state watermark predicates are defined (in the <<stateWatermarkPredicates, JoinStateWatermarkPredicates>>)
+* Either the <<spark-sql-streaming-JoinStateWatermarkPredicates.md#left, left>> or <<spark-sql-streaming-JoinStateWatermarkPredicates.md#right, right>> join state watermark predicates are defined (in the <<stateWatermarkPredicates, JoinStateWatermarkPredicates>>)

-* <<eventTimeWatermark, Event-time watermark>> threshold (of the `StreamingSymmetricHashJoinExec` operator) is defined and the current <<spark-sql-streaming-OffsetSeqMetadata.adoc#batchWatermarkMs, event-time watermark>> threshold of the given `OffsetSeqMetadata` is above (_greater than_) it, i.e. moved above
+* <<eventTimeWatermark, Event-time watermark>> threshold (of the `StreamingSymmetricHashJoinExec` operator) is defined and the current <<spark-sql-streaming-OffsetSeqMetadata.md#batchWatermarkMs, event-time watermark>> threshold of the given `OffsetSeqMetadata` is above (_greater than_) it, i.e. moved above

 `shouldRunAnotherBatch` is negative (`false`) otherwise.